isw9/EECS293/ProgrammingAssignment2/src/airtravel/README.md

 # EECS293
 Software Craftsmanship

-#Assignment4
+#Assignment5
 I used a Main class to develop in addition to unit tests.
-The main things I worked on for this assignment were the RouteFinder, RouteNode, RouteState, and RouteTime as long as the related test files.
+The main things I worked on for this assignment were the was getting the RouteFinder working as well as fixing any miscellaneous craftsmanship related things I had gotten feedback on.